nawab312/Terraform/Provisioners/Notes.md

 }
 ```

-- **By default, Terraform fails the resource creation if a provisioner fails.
-If you want to ignore failures, you can use `on_failue = "continue"` :**
+- By default, Terraform *fails* the resource creation if a provisioner fails.
+If you want to ignore failures, you can use `on_failue = "continue"`

 ```hcl
 provisioner "remote-exec" {